drkvogel/bb-quizzes/notes/do.md

     algorithm workings (though algorithm works)
     db comments -> db doc -> ay eml | tee bugzilla

-supposed to do worked examples... resource hints: preload, prefetch etc there is still a border left around the last clicked image map...
+resource hints: preload, prefetch etc there is still a border left around the last clicked image map...

-* Implement re-sizing in Hoops and finish the interface for that program.
-* Complete documentation for Matrix
-* Complete documentation for Hoops
-* Worked numeric examples for screen resolutions of (HxV) 1280x1024, 640x480, 320x480, 750x1334 and 1242x2208

 scaleImagesCBnew():
 get the various heights with jquery